 So then what happens in 2007?
 I will reach the 30th anniversary mark with my employer.
 This is special because I can then draw a full unreduced pension.
 The timing could not be better.
 My anniversary is in August, and we want to leave in September.

 Linda is already retired.
-She retired at the time we moved to Massachusetts from Ohio.
-She no longer had a career as such, but a job with little advancement opportunity.
+She retired when we moved from Ohio to Massachusetts.
+She no longer had a career as such, but a job with little opportunity for advancement.
 During one of the campaign periods for an increase in the local school levy, they restricted school buses to the state minimum of outside two miles from school.
-We lived just within the two-mile range, so Linda gave up her position in the Trust Department and accepted a part-time position as a bank teller with the same employer to be closer to home and to have more flexible work hours.
+We lived just within a two-mile radius, so Linda gave up her position in the Trust Department and accepted a part-time bank teller position with the same employer to be closer to home and have more flexible work hours.
 Within a couple of weeks, bus service was resumed, but the change had been made, and she was never considered for a position in the Trust Department again.
-As time went on, she was assigned to branches further and further from home.
+Over time, she was assigned to branches farther and farther from home.
 It was an easy decision to retire when relocation provided another good excuse.

 For me, I am not so anxious to retire as I am to pursue our dream while we can.
 For the last 10 years, I have been a consultant configuring SAP software.
-This is project work, which by nature is very demanding with long work hours and a very high level of travel.
+This is project work, which, by nature, is very demanding, with long hours and a high level of travel.
 It is also extremely rewarding as the teams, conditions, and challenges are constantly changing.
 If we did not have this dream, I would not even think of early retirement.

 No comments: